tj-wells/coti-docker-method/README.md

 1. Modify the `VERSION` number in your `.env` file to the version you'd like to run
 2. Run `docker-compose up` to update in the foreground, or `docker-compose up -d` to update in the background

+## Upgrading through a Web Interface

+If you don't want automatic updates, but also don't want the inconvenience of logging into your server to make manual upgrades, there is a good solution for this problem.
+It is possible to use a service called Portainer, which manages Docker containers running on a server from a web interface.
+If you want to run your node this way, check my [coti-node-portainer](https://github.com/tomjwells/coti-node-portainer) repository.

 # ✨ Credits

 - This method uses the official code for Coti nodes at https://github.com/coti-io/coti-node.